ayushranjan17/WaveMamba/README.md

 ## Model Architecture
 The WaveMamba model architecture is composed of the following:
 - **Factor Analysis (FA)** for dimensionality reduction.
-- **Daubechies Wavelet 2D-CNN** for spectral-spatial feature extraction.
+- **Daubechies Wavelet CNN** for spectral-spatial feature extraction.
 - **HRM Block** for improving classification accuracy through attention-based mechanisms and residual connections.
 - **Softmax Layer** for final classification output.